mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - Additional services may or may not be required depending on the application
   design:
-  - If assisted joining is desired (meaning that the ratchet tree is not provided in Welcome messages), there must be a method to download the ratchet tree corresponding to a group.
+  - If assisted joining is desired (meaning that the group state is not provided in Welcome messages), there must be a method to download the group state corresponding to a group.
-  - If assisted joining is desired and the Delivery Service is not able to compute the ratchet tree itself (because some proposals or commits are sent encrypted), there must be a method for group members to publish the updated ratchet tree after each commit.
+  - If assisted joining is desired and the Delivery Service is not able to compute the group state itself (because some proposals or commits are sent encrypted), there must be a method for group members to publish the updated group state after each commit.
   - If external joiners are allowed, there must be a method to publish a serialized `GroupInfo` object (with an `external_pub` extension) that corresponds to a specific group and epoch, and keep that object in sync with